Loading...

 netstat -tuln

-This output provides a quick snapshot of what the system is exposing on the network.
-It helps confirm that expected services (like SSH) are listening and that no unexpected ports are open.
+This snapshot shows what the system is exposing on the network.
+Confirm expected services are listening and watch for unexpected open ports.

 tcp 0 0 0.0.0.0:22 0.0.0.0:* LISTEN